Xtendify/Simple-Calendar/readme.txt

 8. Plugin settings.

 == Changelog ==

+= 3.0.2 - TODO =
+* Fix: Fixed bug where calendar days were off by one day.

 = 3.0.1 - November 9, 2015 =
 * Fix: Fixed a bug with the update script being skipped via attachment to activation hook.